wires/wuu/README.md

 Install `npm i -g wuu`

-Then you can use this in scripts, like so
+Then you can use this in shell scripts, like so

 ```BASH
 # /bin/bash